IBM/keyprotect-go-client/README.md

 ## Examples With QSC

-Once client is created using QSC configuration, key operations are exactly same as with non-qsc endpoint.
+Once client is created using QSC configuration, key operations are exactly same as with non-qsc configuration.

 ### Generating a root key (CRK) with QSC endpoint